 If you decide to pursue the development of an aggregator app, you’ll have to consider API integration.
 It will allow you to seamlessly connect to the required insurance company’s data and show it in your application.
 There might be two options here — either using the insurer’s API or building your own one for implementing integration.

 Advantages of Customer-Facing Insurance Mobile App Development

-As you have seen in the previous section, there are two types of mobile apps for insurance companies.
+As you have seen in the previous section, there are several types of mobile apps for insurance companies.

 First, we want to discuss the pros of client-facing ones.
-Here are the top 5:
+Here are the top five: